ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/03-array-based-stacks-queues.md

 In an array-based stack we do not need a separate pointer to the *top*, because it is the same as the *size* variable (minus 1).
 That is, the *size* points to the index of the next free array cell.
-Therefore, to push a value onto the stack, we assign `array[size]` and then increase the size.
+Therefore, to push a value onto the stack, we assign `arr[size]` and then increase the size.

     push(stack, value):
-        stack.array[stack.size] = value
+        stack.arr[stack.size] = value
         stack.size += 1

 ::: dsvis